-- Whether a proposal is located within an area that is shown to have a gap of open space as shown in Map 2, and the extent of the gap. - Whether the proposal will address a shortfall of open space in the prioritised precincts of Hughesdale, Oakleigh East, Clayton, Notting Hill and Chadstone Precincts, and areas identified as a gap in Map 2. - The size of the development and therefore the amount to be collected. - Whether a cash contribution would have a greater cost benefit, or community benefit by either improving or extending an existing open space rather than acquiring land for a new facility. - It is Council discretion as to whether a land contribution or a cash contribution is sought. - Circumstances and guidance for when Council may seek a higher percentage than 10% for large redevelopments and rezone proposals that seek high levels of residential densities and would increase the demands on open space provision in an area. - What land is acceptable?
+- Whether a proposal is located within an area that is shown to have a gap of open space as shown in Map 2, and the extent of the gap. - Whether the proposal will address a shortfall of open space in the prioritised precincts of Hughesdale, Oakleigh East, Clayton, Notting Hill and Chadstone Precincts, and areas identified as a gap in Map 2. - The size of the development and therefore the amount to be collected. - What land is acceptable?
 The type and criteria of open space that will be required, in terms of distribution and size; and design, quality and facility attributes.
 (Linked to Appendix 2 of the MOSS for Core Service Levels). - Open space to be delivered on unencumbered land in most circumstances.
+It needs to be accessible all year in all weather and cost effective to maintain, and not have additional development or asset management costs associated with it. - Whether a cash contribution would have a greater cost benefit, or community benefit by either improving or extending an existing open space rather than acquiring land for new open space. - It is Council discretion as to whether a land contribution or a cash contribution is sought. - Circumstances and guidance for when Council may seek a higher percentage than 10% for large redevelopments and rezone proposals that seek high levels of residential densities and would increase the demands on open space provision in an area.

+- What land is acceptable?
+The type and criteria of open space that will be required, in terms of distribution and size, and design, quality and facility attributes.
+(Linked to Appendix 2 of the MOSS for Core Service Levels) - Open space to be delivered on unencumbered land in most circumstances.
 It needs to be accessible all year in all weather and cost effective to maintain, and not have additional development or asset management costs associated with it.

-Key directions for Good Quality Future Open Space
+Key directions for Good Qualitythe Provision of Future Open Space